Matsutarō Shōriki: Nuclear power

 In January 1956, Shōriki became chairman of the newly created Japanese Atomic Energy Commission, and in May of that year was appointed head of the brand-new Science and Technology Agency, both under the cabinet of Ichirō Hatoyama with strong support behind the scenes from the U.S. Central Intelligence Agency.
+He also used his position as owner of the Yomiuri Shimbun to promote nuclear power in the popular media.
 In 1957, he joined the first Kishi cabinet as chairman of the National Public Safety Commission, and around the same time, the Japanese government entered into a contract to purchase 20 nuclear reactors from the United States of America.
-The Shoriki-LDP-CIA faction made a political decision that eventually led to the installation of 59 nuclear power plants across Japan.
-This corrupted relationship within the faction illustrated the root cause of the Fukushima nuclear disaster in the Daiichi Nuclear Power Plant, in which the state and Tokyo Electric Power Company were held liable for the negligence of maintenance.
+Shōriki is thus also now known as "the father of nuclear power."

 In 2006, Tetsuo Arima, a professor specialising in media studies at Waseda University in Tokyo, published an article that proved Shōriki acted as an agent under the codenames of "podam" and "pojackpot-1" for the CIA to establish a pro-US nationwide commercial television network (NTV) and to introduce nuclear power plants using U.S. technologies across Japan.
-Arima's accusations were based on the findings of de-classified documents stored in the NARA in Washington, DC.
+Arima's accusations were based on the findings of de-classified documents stored in the NARA in Washington, D.C.

-Shōriki is thus also now known as "the father of nuclear power."

 Death

-Shōriki died October 9, 1969, in Atami, Shizuoka.
+Shōriki died on October 9, 1969, in Atami, Shizuoka.